-Last Revision: Fall 2017:df
+Last revision: Fall 2017:df

-- b.
-Present basic information on familiar topics using language with phrases and simple sentences that have been practiced. - c.
-Write short messages and notes on familiar topics related to everyday life. - d.
-Often understand words, phrases, and simple sentences related to everyday life, and recognize pieces of information and sometimes understand the main topic of what is being said. - e.
+- I. Perform most activities listed in the NCSSFL-ACTFL novice high competencies as follow: - 1.
+Communicate and exchange information about familiar topics using phrases and simple sentences, sometimes supported by memorized language, and usually handle short social interactions in everyday situations by asking and answering simple questions. - 2.
+Present basic information on familiar topics using language with phrases and simple sentences that have been practiced. - 3.
+Write short messages and notes on familiar topics related to everyday life. - 4.
+Often understand words, phrases, and simple sentences related to everyday life, and recognize pieces of information and sometimes understand the main topic of what is being said. - 5.
 Understand familiar words, phrases, and sentences within short and simple texts related to everyday life, and sometimes understand the main idea of what has been read.